 The User Login and Password required to submit documents to the Electronic Filing System function as the Filing User's signature on all electronic documents filed with the court.
 They also function as a signature for purposes of Fed.R.Civ.P.
-11, the Federal Rules of Civil Procedure, the Local Rules of this court, and any other purpose for which a signature is required in connection with proceedings before the court.
+11, the Federal Rules of Civil Procedure, the with proceedings before the court.
 Each document filed electronically must, if possible, indicate that it has been electronically filed.